Convex and Nonconvex Optimization Are Both Minimax-Optimal for Noisy Blind Deconvolution under Random Designs: Abstract

 \section{Abstract}

-We investigate the effectiveness of convex relaxation and nonconvex optimization in solving bilinear systems of equations (a.k.a.~blind deconvolution under a subspace model).
-Despite the wide applicability, the theoretical understanding about these two paradigms remains largely inadequate in the presence of noise.
-The current paper makes two contributions by demonstrating that: (1) convex relaxation achieves minimax-optimal statistical accuracy vis-à-vis random noise, and (2) a two-stage nonconvex algorithm attains minimax-optimal accuracy within a logarithmic number of iterations.
-Both results improve upon the state-of-the-art results by some factors that scale polynomially in the problem dimension.
+We investigate the effectiveness of convex relaxation and nonconvex optimization in solving bilinear systems of equations under two different designs (i.e.~a sort of random Fourier design and Gaussian design).
+Despite the wide applicability, the theoretical understanding about these two paradigms remains largely inadequate in the presence of random noise.
+The current paper makes two contributions by demonstrating that: (1) a two-stage nonconvex algorithm attains minimax-optimal accuracy within a logarithmic number of iterations.
+(2) convex relaxation also achieves minimax-optimal statistical accuracy vis-à-vis random noise.
+Both results significantly improve upon the state-of-the-art theoretical guarantees.

 \textbf{Keywords:} blind deconvolution, bilinear systems of equations, nonconvex optimization, convex relaxation, leave-one-out analysis

 {}